swaroopsm/Relax-O-Notes/README.md

 ## Relax-O-Notes

 		Relax-O-Notes is a CouchApp.

-		It supports only posting of tweets that gets updated in real-time.
+		Functions:
+		Support of tweets.
-		Also a discussion group with real-time update of comments
+		A discussion group with real-time comments system.
+		Sharing of files.

 ### Minimal Setup